anshulgusain/Blogify_App/README.md

 Features

-1.User Authentication: Secure sign-up and login functionality./n 2.Post Blogs: Logged-in users can post blogs.
+1.User Authentication: Secure sign-up and login functionality.

+2.Post Blogs: Logged-in users can post blogs.

 3.Edit Blogs: Users can edit or delete only the blogs they have posted.

 4.Responsive UI: The app is designed to be mobile-friendly.

 5.Rich Text Editor: Users can write their blogs with basic formatting options.

 Tech Stack